Wolox/tech-guides/aws/dns.md

 6. Routing Policy: Accept the default value of Simple.
 7. Evaluate Target Health: Accept the default value of No.

+## Point DNS to a Heroku Application

+In your Heroku Application visit the settings page and scroll down to the `Domains and certificates` section.
+Add a custom domain.
+For example: heroku.my-website.com.

+Back in AWS go to your your hosted zone:

+1. Click on Create Record Set
+2. Enter the record name (e.g. heroku.my-website.com)
+3. Select CNAME in the Type dropdown
+4. Select No in the alias option
+5. In the text area copy the heroku url (it should be something like myapp.herokuapp.com)

 ## Delegating domains to AWS

 In your hosted zone you'll find an entry with type `NS`.
 Take note of the values of that entry.